ampapacek/MorphemeOrigin/README.md

 - **`annotations/`**: Annotated files (train, dev, test) plus original SIGMORPHON 2022 data.
 - **`etymological_data/`**: Supplementary data (CzEtyL etymological lexicon, affix/root dictionaries).

-## How to Use

-### Running the Experiment
+## Running the Experiment On Linux Based System

 To run the experiment with default settings, use:
 ```bash
 make run
 ```
-It will create virtual enviroment and will install the necessary packages.
+It will create virtual enviroment, install the necessary packages and run the script with defaul settings.

 ### Calculating Inter-Annotator Agreement
 To calculate agreement on the default two annotations, use: